Ananym/welcome-to-nexus/combat/orbs.md

 ## Mage Orbs

-Mages specifically have access to a handful of low-cost orbs that don't have the damaged drawbacks, effectively acting as additional spells.
+Mages specifically have access to a handful of orbs that don't have the damaged drawbacks, effectively acting as additional spells.
 Mages should pick these up when they become useful, but they do need to be re-collected regularly.
 They are free.

 These include: